thoughtbot/gitsh/README.md

         ./autogen.sh

-3. Configure the project
+3. Configure and build the project.

         ./configure
+        make

     Configuration may fail if it can't find Ruby 2.0 or later.
-If you have multiple Ruby versions installed you can explicitly provide a path to the correct version in the `$RUBY` environment variable.
+If you have multiple Ruby versions installed you can explicitly provide a path to the correct version in the `$RUBY` variable.

-        RUBY=/example/bin/ruby ./configure
+        ./configure RUBY=/example/bin/ruby

-4. If you make changes to the `bin/gitsh.in` you can regenerate `bin/gitsh` using make.

         make

+4. If you want to install from the repository, you can do so using make.

+        make install

+    Alternatively, at this point you can build a new distribution.

+        make distcheck

 ## License